section77/website/README.md

 This [GitHub action](https://github.com/section77/website/blob/master/.github/workflows/schedule.yml) triggers the scheduling

   - at 02:01 UTC on the 1st of every month
-  - when someone pushes changes to 'templates/chaostreff-scheduler/'
+  - when someone tries to pushes changes to 'templates/chaostreff-scheduler/'

 ### How-to